Skip to main content

 Speakers:

-• Abdul R Shiil, Sahan Cares CIC (winner of 'SME and VCSE Leadership' Social Value Award 2024)
+• Abdul R Shiil, Co-Founder/Director, Sahan Cares CIC (winner of 'SME and VCSE Leadership' Social Value Award 2024)

 13:00 - 14:00